-Many great Saints have either promoted or been the spiritual initiators of this great devotion.
-Devotion to the Sacred Heart of Jesus has so often been seen as some emotional expression of pious prayers intended to excite our feelings.
+Many great Saints have either promoted or been initiators of devotion to the Sacred Heart of Jesus.
+Devotion to the Sacred Heart of Jesus is not some emotional expression of pious prayers intended to excite our feelings, as some seem to believe.
 While all true prayer should be able to arouse within us a sense of the Divine Presence, when prayer is intended only to make us feel good rather than be good, it is useless.

 Devotion to the Sacred Heart offers us the image that society uses to express the transparency of truth (cross my heart and hope to die - used by children), unquestionable integrity (put my whole heart and soul into it), and the depth of limitless love (I love you with all my heart).
 We use the heart to confirm and seal many a relationship we desire to establish with others.
 The heart is mentioned not just as an emotional symbol but as a verifying reality of the depth of a person's desires and availability.
-The heart tells a great deal about who a person is.
+The heart conditions the thoughts and actions that people often express.
+The following of one's heart reveals a great deal about who a person is, or desires to be.

 The Solemnity of the Sacred Heart of Jesus, following The Solemnity of the Body and Blood of Christ (Corpus Christi), is the crowning celebration of the liturgical year.
-All the other liturgical celebrations originate and revolve around the great Paschal Mystery celebrating the Passion-Death-Resurrection of Jesus.
-The Solemnity of the Sacred Heart of Jesus summarizes in this image, the love of Jesus for humanity, and it becomes the ultimate explanation for all the events celebrated during the year by reminding us of their origin in God's Love, their development and progression in God's Love, and their ultimate fulfillment in God's eternal Loving Embrace.
-Our reflection and meditation on the Sacred Heart of Jesus, our Lord and God, Crucified Savior, Pierced Redeemer, invites all to come to the Throne on which hung the Savior of the world.
+All the other liturgical celebrations originate and revolve around the great Paschal Mystery of the Passion-Death-

+Resurrection of Jesus.
+More often than not they are some truth of our Catholic Faith that we must accept and believe to be "Catholic".
+The Solemnity of the Sacred Heart of Jesus may not be a dogma of faith, but it summarizes in this image the love of Jesus for humanity.
+In a sense it explains everything we believe as God's continued act of Eternal Love.
+It becomes the ultimate explanation for all the events celebrated during the year by reminding us of their origin in God's Love, their development and progression in God's Love, and their ultimate fulfillment in God's eternal Loving Embrace.

+Reflection and meditation on the Sacred Heart of Jesus, our Lord and God, Crucified Savior, Pierced Redeemer, invites all to come to the Throne on which hung the Savior of the world.
 Come, let us adore Him!
-As we do, our eyes are open to see, our minds are open to understand, and our hearts are open to receive the message of love and compassion that we are called to continue in our lives.
+As we do, our eyes are open to see, our minds to understand, and our hearts to receive the message of love and compassion that we are called to continue in our own lives.
 Unless we can open our hearts to envelop others in our love, our love remains stale and life-less, or better, love-less.
+As our Mother St. Clare of Assisi wrote to a spiritual daughter St. Agnes of Prague: Gaze upon the Lord.
+Allow the image of the Crucified and His pierced Heart to enter your soul through the windows of your eyes and experience the love that emanates from that image.